- Hits: 4084

 An Amalgamated Society of Woodworkers (later to become part of UCATT) shop steward and delegate to the union's conference, he twice won an election for a full-time officer's position but found his victory snatched away from him on technicalities arising from the machination of the union's right-wing.

-Alec was a member of Birmingham Trades Council from 1938, later a member of its EC.
+Alex was a member of Birmingham Trades Council from 1938, later a member of its EC.
 A staunch Co-operator, he served on the Board of Directors of the local Co-op and was a delegated member of Birmingham City Council's Education Committee from 1954.

 In later life he became clerk of works for Sandwell Borough Council and performed the same function for the Party during the course of the building of its new premises, the Key Books and later also the Star Club in Essex Street, Birmingham.

-Alec served on the Midlands Party District Committee for 12 years and was a municipal candidate for the Party; he died in July 1991.
+Alex served on the Midlands Party District Committee for 12 years and was a municipal candidate for the Party; he died in July 1991.